lynx-x-ray-observatory/soxs/doc/source/command_line/background.rst

                             x_amp,y_amp,x_period,y_period.
 The first two numbers
                             are in arcseconds and the second are in seconds.
                             Default: 8.0,8.0,1000.0,707.0
-      --absorb_model ABSORB_MODEL
-                            The absorption model to use for foreground galactic absorption.
-Default: 'wabs'
-      --nh NH               The galactic hydrogen column in units of 10**22 atoms/cm**2.
-Default: 0.05
       --random_seed RANDOM_SEED
                             A constant integer random seed to produce a consistent set of random numbers.